LaurentOngaro/UEVaultManager/docs/source/quickstart.rst

 Otherwise, authentication is a little finicky since we have to go through the Epic website and manually copy a code.
-The login page should open in your browser and after logging in you should be presented with a JSON response that contains a code (” authorizationCode”), just copy the code into the terminal and hit enter.
+The login page should open in your browser and after logging in you should be presented with a JSON response that contains a code (`authorizationCode`), just copy the code into the terminal and hit enter.

-Alternatively you can use the ``--import`` flag to import the authentication from the Epic Games Launcher
+Alternatively you can use the `--import` flag to import the authentication from the Epic Games Launcher

 Note that this will log you out of the Epic Launcher.